Dasharo/docs/docs/unified-test-documentation/dasharo-performance/402-cpu-frequency.md

     ```

 1. Note the results.
-1. Run the follwing command in the terminal to start the stress test:
+1. Open a terminal window and run the following command to turn on the stressor:

     ```bash
-    stress-ng --cpu 0 --timer 32 --timer-freq 1000000 -t 60s --cpu-load 100
+    stress-ng --cpu 0 --tz -t 60m
     ```

+    Stress test duration time might be changed by change the value of the
+    parameter `-t`.

-1. While stress test is running use the following command several times and
+1. While test runs, open a terminal window and run the following command every
-note the results:
+   one minute until the test finishes, to check the current frequency.

     ```bash
     cat /proc/cpuinfo | grep -i mhz
     ```

-1. Compare the output from the first and the third command.
+1. Note the results.

 **Expected result**